What are the main differences of the NSERC USRA, URF, MURA or URA?

 Why are there two deadlines in a term for the NSERC USRA?

 The first deadline for the NSERC USRA allows students who choose to pursue research during a co-op term to apply before the recruiting deadlines outlined by the Co-op office.
 The secondary deadline is the last possible day CS students and their supervisors can submit their application before the term.
+There may not always be a second deadline depending on how many remaining NSERC USRAs are remaining for the department.

 Can I apply to both the NSERC USRA and MURA?